What is NEM 3.0 and How Will it Impact California Solar Owners?

 There are two common scenarios where this comes into play:

-- If you are grandfathered into NEM 2.0 by submitting an interconnection application for a solar system without battery before April 13, 2023, adding battery storage later will not change your NEM 2.0 status
+- If you grandfathered a new system into NEM 2.0 before the April 14, 2023 deadline, adding battery storage later will not change your NEM 2.0 status

-There are several advantages to pairing solar and battery in California, so being able to add battery and remain in NEM 2.0 is a big win for Californians.
+There are several advantages to pairing solar and battery in California, so being able to add energy storage later and remain in NEM 2.0 is a big win for Californians.

 Utilities are responsible for providing reliable, safe, and affordable energy to all users of the electric grid.
 They have been concerned with potential cost shifts from solar customers to non-solar customers including many low-income customers who are less financially capable of adopting distributed energy resources including onsite solar and energy storage.